Water Capital Grant Scheme

 How much is available?

-Farmers and land managers in England can apply to Natural England for a water capital grant of up to £10,000 to help them carry out works that will improve water management and quality on their land.
+Farmers and land managers in England can apply to Natural England for a water capital grant of up to £20,000 for a stand alone agreement to help them carry out works that will improve water management and quality on their land.

 What can be funded?